 DukeEngage Partner Organization: Ahed-Togo

 Contact Trudy: email@example.com

-Trudy Zou is a sophomore from Nashville, TN.
+Trudy Zou is a junior from Nashville, TN.
 She applied to DukeEngage Togo 2018 as a chance to work in areas of health and education, as well as practice her French.
 While there, she did research on how to improve the health insurance system of a local clinic and target community needs, and created an annual check up event to create more involvement in the clinic’s resources that attracted more than 70 villagers.
 She also taught computer and English classes to kids of all ages.
 Since returning to Duke, she has increased interest in Global Health and providing educational resources to children, especially girls.
 She is involved in FEMMES tutoring, duke club swim, SPLASH swim lessons, and BME/molecular biology research.
 She is currently planning on majoring in Biology and Global Health, and using her skills in the future to target health inequity.

 Trudy’s Six Word Story describing her experience:

 “When it rains, we all stop.”’